ritual-net/infernet-monorepo/libraries/infernet_client/docs/index.md

 Infernet Client is a python library as well as a CLI tool.
 It allows you to:

-1. Interact with the Infernet node's REST API.
+1. Interact with the [Infernet Node](https://github.com/ritual-net/infernet-node)'s REST API.
+2. Interact with the [Infernet Router](https://github.com/ritual-net/infernet-router)'s REST API.
-2. Create an Infernet Wallet that can:
+3. Create an Infernet Wallet that can:
    a.
-Make a payment for subscriptions, or
+Pay for requested subscriptions
    b.
-Receive payments for fulfilling the subscriptions.
+Receive payments for fulfilled subscriptions.

 ## Installation
 You can either install `infernet-client` via [`uv` (Recommended)](https://astral.sh/blog/uv) or via `pip`.